Theory-Independent Context Incompatibility: Quantification and Experimental Demonstration

-The graphs show the expected cases of compatibility for this context, as anticipated by Eq.~\eqref{angles}: compatibility is always observed for maximally mixed states ($p=1$), for a state orthogonal to both observables simultaneously (the qubit along the $y$-axis), and for states aligned with one of the measurements ($p=0$ or $p=2$), where the compatibility's dependence on the observables' commutation results in maximum incompatibility.
+The results match the predictions of Eq.~\eqref{angles}: compatibility occurs for maximally mixed states ($p=1$), for states orthogonal to both observables (qubit along the $y$-axis), and for states aligned with one of the measurements ($p=0$ or $p=2$), where incompatibility reaches its maximum due to noncommutativity.
+Small discrepancies between theory and experiment mainly stem from imperfect observable alignment, dominated by the $\sim1^\circ$ resolution of the waveplate rotation stages.

-Furthermore, we evaluated the behavior of context incompatibility by fixing the state and gradually changing one of the observables.
-Specifically, the state remains the one in Eq.~\eqref{eq:rho}, fixed along the z-axis ($\theta = 0, \phi = 0$), with observable $B = \sigma_z$ and observable $A$ varying between $\sigma_z$ and $\sigma_x$.
-This corresponds to the Bloch vector $\hat{a} = (\sin{2\theta_A}, 0, \cos{2\theta_A})$, where $\theta_A$ is the angle of HWP$_A$ relative to the fast axis.
-The results are shown in Fig.~\ref{fig:incompatibility-012} for three interpolations of the state, $p=0$, $p=1$, and $p=2$, in this order.

-The results confirm the expectation that there is always compatibility when the state is maximally mixed ($p=1$), regardless of the observables being measured.
-Additionally, compatibility depends on the commutation relation between the measurements when the state aligns with one of them (here, $p=1$, $p=2$): when $\theta_A=0, \pi/4$, and $A = \sigma_z = B$, we observe compatibility, whereas when $\varphi = \pi/8$ and $A = \sigma_x$, we observe maximum incompatibility.
-Thus, experimental results have corroborated our hypothesis regarding context compatibility---or its absence---in selected scenarios.